larzeitlin/jekyll-now/_posts/2017-6-1-Hello-World.md

 ## Chord

-This is CHORD, a circle of fifths based MIDI-tool for creating chord progressions and other great stuffs.
+This is [CHORD](https://github.com/larzeitlin/Chord), a circle of fifths based MIDI-tool for creating chord progressions and other great stuffs.
 I use it all the time in my own music.
 ![CHORD]({{ site.baseurl }}/images/chord.png "chord - MIDI tool in Processing, python")

 ## LearnSynth

-A synth project I am slowly putting together using various resources including Martin Finke's iPlug tutorial, Will Pirkle's DSP book and Julius Smith's online DSP resources.
+[This is a project](https://github.com/larzeitlin/LearnSynth) I am slowly putting together using various resources including Martin Finke's iPlug tutorial, Will Pirkle's DSP book and Julius Smith's online DSP resources.
 ![LearnSynth]({{ site.baseurl }}/images/learnsynth.jpeg "iPlug synth - LearnSynth")

 ## Anatron interface
-My first and only foray into logic's scripter tool.
+This one](https://github.com/larzeitlin/Anatron-Scripter-Interface) is my first and only foray into logic's scripter tool.
 It's just a very simple mapping of sliders to CC vals in order to control a hardware filter tool called the Anatron.

 ![Anatron Logic scripter controller]({{ site.baseurl }}/images/ana.jpg "logic scripter interface")